 The Credit One Platinum X5 Visa card earns 1 percent cash back rewards on all purchases and a formidable 5 percent cash back rewards on eligible gas, grocery, internet service, cellphone service, cable, and satellite TV service purchases.
 However, your 5 percent cash back rewards rate is limited to the first $5,000 you spend across these categories each year.
 After you meet this spending cap, your rate reverts to 1 percent back.

 Cash back rewards earned with Credit One cards can only be redeemed for automatic statement credits.
-Saving money doesn’t get much more convenient than automatic credits, but you lose the flexibility from other methods like bank account direct deposits.
+Saving money doesn’t get much more convenient than automatic credits, but you lose the flexibility of other methods like bank account direct deposits or gift card redemptions.

 Credit One cash back rewards work like other cash back programs.
 You’ll net 5 cents per dollar on 5 percent category purchases and 1 cent per dollar on other purchases.

 It would help if you also tapered your expectations when it comes to this card’s added benefits.
-While paying with your card may offer you basic Visa perks and more cash back rewards through a card-linked offer program, Credit One’s Card Protection Program could easily be more of a trap than a lifeline.
+Paying with your card offers you basic Visa perks and more cash back rewards through a card-linked offer program.
+However, other perks are limited, and Credit One’s Protection Program could easily be more of a trap than a lifeline.

 The Credit One More Rewards and Visa Offers + Perks programs allow you to save money with select online shopping retailers by linking your credit card to these online portals, just like you would with Amex Offers or Shop Through Chase.

 Both programs cycle participating merchant offers for a limited time, but More Rewards deals can earn up to an extra 10 percent in cash back rewards while Visa Offers + Perks mainly provides product discounts.
 Just be sure to read the offer limitations carefully.